dashingsoft/pyarmor/docs/pytransform.rst

    The value `None` means no this key in the license.

-   Raise :exc:`PytransformError` if license is invalid, for example, it has been expired.
+   Raise :exc:`Exception` if license is invalid, for example, it has been expired.

 .. function:: get_license_code()

    Return a string, which is specified as generating the licenses for obfucated scripts.

-   Raise :exc:`PytransformError` if license is invalid.
+   Raise :exc:`Exception` if license is invalid.

 .. function:: get_hd_info(hdtype, size=256)